-During consultation, Dr. Breslow evaluates the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
+During a breast reduction consultation, Dr. Breslow or Dr. Greaney evaluate the patient’s unique anatomy and listens to her aesthetic concerns before recommending an appropriate treatment option to satisfy her individual needs.
 The board certified plastic surgeons who have extensive experience in an array of plastic surgery procedures typically offer the following surgical approaches and corresponding incision patterns for breast reduction:

 - An “anchor” incision pattern — This approach to breast reduction surgery involves making three incisions, one placed around the outer circumference of the areola, a vertical incision that extends down the front of the breast, and a horizontal incision positioned beneath the natural breast fold.
 This approach is best for women who need an extensive degree of breast tissue and areola reduction.

 - A “lollipop” incision pattern — The vertical breast reduction technique involves the use of a modified incision approach, for less scarring.
 With this method, the surgeon uses the periareolar incision that extends around the outer edge of the areola, and a vertical incision running down the front of the breast.
-This approach yields more natural-looking results, but may not be a suitable treatment option for every patient.
+This breast reduction approach yields more natural-looking results, but may not be a suitable treatment option for every patient.